 4. Proctoring Exams for Student-Athletes

-i.
-If the FAR is traveling with the athletic team, he/she may serve as the proctor for the exam(s).
+- If the FAR or Compliance staff member is traveling with the athletic team, they may serve as the proctor for the exam(s).

-ii.
-Contacting the academic services staff outside of Athletics at the host institution to arrange for a member of their staff or the FAR to proctor the exam(s).
+- Contacting any academic services staff member outside of Athletics at the host institution to arrange for a member of their staff or the FAR to proctor the exam(s).

-b.
-If a student-athlete is required to take an exam outside of normal class hours, but is not traveling for competition, the Athletics Department staff (including Academic Services staff) shall not serve as proctors for student-athlete exams.
-The team's athletic academic advisor shall make arrangements with approved proctoring representatives, which may include:
+- If a student-athlete is required to take an exam outside of regular class hours, but is not traveling for competition, the Athletics Department staff (including Academic Services staff) shall not serve as proctors for student-athlete exams.
+The team’s athletic academic advisor shall make arrangements with approved proctoring representatives, which may include:

-c.
-Those arranging for the exam proctor shall confirm with the course instructor the following points in writing: the material(s) that will be permissible to use in the exam; time allotted for the exam; handling of the exam; return of the exam; and whether the exam is open/closed notes and/or use of the book or any other aid is acceptable.
-The instructions provided by the course instructor shall be kept on file with the team's advisor.
+- Those arranging for the exam proctor shall confirm with the course instructor the following points in writing: the material(s) that will be permissible to use in the exam; time allotted for the exam; handling of the exam; return of the exam; and whether the exam is open/closed notes and/or whether use of the book or any other materials are acceptable.
+The instructions provided by the course instructor shall be kept on file with the individual proctoring the exam.
 Student-athletes shall not have cell phones in their possession during the exam.
 Student-athletes shall only have those materials allowed by the course instructor; electronic devices are not permitted during the exam unless stated in writing as acceptable by the course instructor.

 5. Access to Student-Athlete Accounts